huggingface/blog/time-series-transformers.md

 ## Introduction

-Time series forecasting is an essential scientific and business problem and as such has also seen a lot of innovation recently with the use of [Deep Learning based](https://dl.acm.org/doi/abs/10.1145/3533382) models in addition to the [classical methods](https://otexts.com/fpp3/).
+Time series forecasting is an essential scientific and business problem and as such has also seen a lot of innovation recently with the use of [deep learning based](https://dl.acm.org/doi/abs/10.1145/3533382) models in addition to the [classical methods](https://otexts.com/fpp3/).
 An important difference between classical methods like ARIMA and novel deep learning methods is the following.

 ##  Probabilistic Forecasting